MFlowCode/MFC/README.md

 ## Installing MFC

-To get MFC running as fast as possible without having to configure the dependencies yourself, you can follow the following steps on most UNIX-like systems.
-This method is best suited for development and Continous Integration (CI) workflows.

 To fetch, build, and run MFC and its dependencies on a UNIX-like system, you must have installed common utilities such as GNU's Make, Python3, its developement headers and libraries, a C/C++ compiler
 (GCC, NVHPC, etc., but *not Clang*), and an MPI wrapper (like Open MPI).
 Below are some commands for popular operating systems and package managers.